PaddlePaddle/Paddle/doc/fluid/dev/api_doc_std_en.md

 - Function Description

   Description of API's function.
-  The discription includes: meaning, purpose and operation on input of API, reference and corresponding link(if any), formula(if necessary) and explanations of key variables in the formula.
+  The description includes: meaning, purpose and operation on input of API, reference and corresponding link(if any), formula(if necessary) and explanations of key variables in the formula.

 - Args Description

   Description of API parameters.
   Introduce parameters one by one according to the order in API definition.
-  The introduction includes: data type, defualt value(if any), meaning, etc.
+  The introduction includes: data type, default value(if any), meaning, etc.

 - Returns

   Introduction of API returned value.
-  Introduce meaning of returned value, provide corrspoding format if necessary.
+  Introduce meaning of returned value, provide correspoding format if necessary.
-  If returned value is tuple containing multiple parameters, then introduce parameters one by one in order.
+  If returned value is a tuple containing multiple parameters, then introduce parameters one by one in order.

 - Raises（if any）

-  Abnormity, error that may occur, and possible reasons.
+   Abnormality, error that may occur, and possible reasons.
 If there are more than one possible abnormity or error, they should be listed in order.

 - Note（if any）